techreturners/lm-lab-gke-terraform-devopsupskill/README.md

 ### Step 7 - Initialise terraform

-We need to get terraform to pull down the google provider.
+We need to get terraform to pull down the [Terraform Google provider](https://registry.terraform.io/providers/hashicorp/google/latest).

 In order to do this run: